Marcus Licinius Crassus: Youth and the First Civil War

-After the Marian purges and the subsequent sudden death of Gaius Marius, the surviving consul Lucius Cornelius Cinna (father-in-law of Julius Caesar) imposed proscriptions on those surviving Roman senators and equestrians who had supported Lucius Cornelius Sulla in his 88 BC march on Rome and overthrow of the traditional Roman political arrangements.
+After the Marian purges and Marius' subsequent death, the surviving consul Lucius Cornelius Cinna (father-in-law of Julius Caesar) imposed proscriptions on those surviving Roman senators and equestrians who had supported Lucius Cornelius Sulla in his 88 BC march on Rome and overthrow of the traditional Roman political arrangements.

 Cinna's proscription forced Crassus to flee to Hispania.
 He stayed in Spain from 87 to 84 BC.
 Here, he recruited 2,500 men (an understrength legion) from his father's clients settled in the area.
 Crassus used his army to extort money from the local cities to pay for his campaigns, even being accused of sacking Malaca.
-After Cinna's death in 84 BC, Crassus went to the Roman province of Africa and joined Metellus Pius, one of Sulla's closest allies, but did not stay there for long because of disagreements with Metellus.
+After Cinna's death in 84 BC, Crassus went to the Roman province of Africa and joined Metellus Pius, one of Sulla's closest allies, but did not stay there long because of disagreements with Metellus.
 He sailed his army to Greece and joined Sulla, "with whom he stood in a position of special honor."
-During Sulla's civil war, Crassus and Pompey fought a battle in the plain of Spoletium (Spoleto), killed about 3,000 of the men of Papirius Carbo, the leader of the Marian forces, and besieged Carrinas, a Marian commander.
+During Sulla's civil war, Crassus and Pompey the Great fought a battle in the plain of Spoletium (Spoleto); killed about 3,000 of the men of Papirius Carbo, the leader of the Marian forces; and besieged Carrinas, a Marian commander.

 During the decisive Battle of the Colline Gate, Crassus commanded the right flank of Sulla's army.
 After almost a day of fighting, the battle was going poorly for Sulla; his own center was being pushed back and was on the verge of collapse when he got word from Crassus that he had comprehensively crushed the enemy before him.
 Crassus wanted to know whether Sulla needed assistance, or whether his men could retire.
 Sulla told him to advance on the enemy's center, and used the news of Crassus' success to stiffen the resolve of his own troops.
 By the following morning, the battle was over, and the Sullan army emerged victorious, making Sulla the master of Rome.
 Sulla's victory, and Crassus' contribution to it, put Crassus in a key position.
-Sulla was as loyal to his allies as he was cruel towards his enemies, and Crassus had been a very loyal ally.
+Sulla was as generous to his allies as he was cruel towards his enemies, and Crassus had been a very loyal ally.